 \section{Introduction}

-Room acoustic simulations are used for various purposes, e.g., building design, music, hearing research, entertainment and virtual reality (VR).
-Historically, these simulations have mostly been carried out by means of geometrical acoustics (GA) methods \cite{SaviojaSvensson}, such as ray tracing.
-These methods approximate the sound propagation modeling to ensure a manageable computational cost, but cannot simulate wave nature of sound, such as diffraction and interference at low frequencies.
-The geometrical approximation is known to cause a considerable degradation of the simulation accuracy in many cases \cite{georoundrobin}.
-Another approach is to solve directly the governing equations, i.e., the wave equation in the time domain or the Helmholtz equation in the frequency domain, using numerical discretization methods.
-Different methods have been applied to the room acoustics problem in the past, e.g., the finite element method (FEM) \cite{FEM}, the spectral element method (SEM) \cite{SEM}, the finite difference method (FDTD) \cite{FDTS}, the boundary element method (BEM) \cite{BEM} and the discontinuous Galerkin finite element method \cite{dgfemWang}.
-These methods are, in principle, more accurate than GA, as no approximation on the wave propagation is applied except for numerical errors in the discretization.
-Moreover, wave phenomena such as diffraction and wave interference are inherently accounted for.
-The main drawback to such an approach is the high computational cost, especially when considering higher frequencies.
-This makes it difficult to apply them to scenarios where the full audible spectrum and large room dimensions must be taken into account, e.g., simulating a large hall from 20 Hz to 20 kHz.
-A remaining key challenge in room acoustic simulations is to accelerate the numerical methods used in large scale applications and in cases where the room acoustics is optimized via iterative evaluations of acoustic treatments.
-Thus, we aim to develop a computational framework that provides a considerable reduction in the computational cost while producing accurate simulations, with application in virtual reality and building design.
-A high-fidelity solver based on a high-order spectral element discretization in the Laplace domain is proposed.
-Past works showed how high-order SEM has the potential of being cost-efficient \cite{KreissOliger} and suitable for room acoustics due to the low dispersion and dissipation properties, the high geometric flexibility and the possibility of parallel implementations \cite{SEM}.
-Nevertheless, additional acceleration is needed, especially for cases where several simulations have to be carried out for a broad parameter range, e.g., in an iterative design process where different boundary absorption properties need to be simulated or when including moving sources in a VR environment.
-Thus, the proposed framework includes a reduced order model (ROM) to reduce the computational burden of the simulations further.
+Room acoustic simulations are used for various purposes, e.g., building design, music, hearing research, entertainment, and virtual reality (VR).
+Historically, these simulations have mostly been carried out by means of geometrical acoustics (GA) methods \cite{SaviojaSvensson,Vorlaender1}, such as ray tracing, which approximate the sound propagation to ensure a manageable computational cost, but fails to simulate the correct wave nature of sound, resulting in diffraction and interference at low frequencies.
+The geometric approximation is known to cause a considerable degradation of the simulation accuracy in many cases \cite{georoundrobin}.
+Another approach is to numerically solve the governing equations, i.e., the wave equation in the time-domain or the Helmholtz equation in the frequency domain, using numerical discretization methods.
+Different numerical methods have been applied to the room acoustics problem in the past, e.g., the finite element method (FEM) \cite{FEM,Okuzono1}, the spectral element method (SEM) \cite{SEM}, the finite difference method (FDTD) \cite{FDTS}, the boundary element method (BEM) \cite{BEM} and the discontinuous Galerkin finite element method (DG-FEM) \cite{dgfemWang}.
+These numerical methods are, in principle, more accurate than GA, as no approximation on the wave propagation is introduced except for numerical errors by the discretization.